jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    EL1 for handling.
 The default value of this option is ``0``, which means the Group 0 interrupts are assumed to be handled by Secure EL1.

+-  ``RME_GPT_MAX_BLOCK``: Numeric value in MB to define maximum size of supported contiguous blocks in GPT Library.
+This parameter can take the values 0, 2, 32 and 512.
+Setting this value to 0 disables use of Contigious descriptors.
+Default value is 2.

 -  ``HANDLE_EA_EL3_FIRST_NS``: When set to ``1``, External Aborts and SError Interrupts, resulting from errors in NS world, will be always trapped in EL3 i.e. in BL31 at runtime.
 When set to ``0`` (default), these exceptions